hrefi/knowledge-graph/README.md

 - knowledgeGraph.py: Utility for knowledge graph construction and visualization.
 - numTokens.py: Module for calculating the number of tokens in strings or chat messages.
 Useful for optimizing API usage with token limits in mind.
 - agent.ipynb: Interactive Jupyter Notebook for demonstration.
+- test.ipynb: Script for comparing the execution time of different methods

 ## Example Workflow
 The agent.ipynb Jupyter Notebook provides an interactive platform to demonstrate the project's capabilities.
 It demonstrates a step-by-step process from data retrieval to graph visualization and provides useful examples.